 Engineer: Does a lesbian fling in college count, Doctor?

-From Will and Grace, when Will buys Grace a maid to clean up after her...
+- From Will and Grace, when Will hires a maid to clean up after Grace...

 Will: Grace, this is gonna cheer you up.

 Grace: A short brunette woman?
 Come on, Will, I tried that in college, remember?
 It really wasn't my thing.

 - In another episode, Grace is trying to hide from her boyfriend and ends up ducking behind Karen.
 In doing so, she knocks Karen off balance, and Karen ends up bent over a table.
 From Karen:

 Karen: Grace, I've told you before, I only did this once in college, and it just so I could borrow her Halston skirt.

 - Karen frequently makes jokes about this, implying this so often it eventually stops being Experimented in College and becomes her just simply being bisexual.
 In another episode, when being a magician's assistant for Jack, when he tells her to climb in the magic box, she quips, "I haven't done this since my senior year at Sarah Lawrence."

 - In one episode of Friends, Rachel claims that she kissed one of her sorority sisters, only no one believes her